 Here at Park End Primary School, we aim to develop ’problem solving mathematicians’.
 We employ a mastery approach towards the teaching of mathematics which keeps classes together on the same content at the same time.
 This ensures that all of our pupils have the opportunity to master the curriculum and for some to gain a greater depth of understanding.
 During lessons, we challenge our children by digging deeper into mathematical concepts and ideas rather than moving children onto new content.

 Our pupils regularly have the opportunity to practise their written calculations.
 During Five-a-Day, children practise solving calculations involving the four operations (addition, subtraction, multiplication and division).
 Children in our school begin by using number lines, before progressing to the formal written methods, once they have a secure understanding of the calculations.
-Take a look at our Progression in Calculations Document to see which stage your child is working at.

 We encourage our children to regularly practise and revise their mathematical skills.
 Here at some useful websites you may want to use with your child at home: